 Dr. Bafford was not only doing the surgery endoscopically, but she was using a robot.
 I saw the robot.
 It was huge and scary looking.
 It looked like a multi-armed murderbot sent back in time to exterminate humanity.
 I don’t trust robots, but I fully trusted Dr. Bafford.

-Even though I shaved my skull that morning, I had to wear a hair net during the procedure.
+Even though I shaved my skull that morning, I had to wear a hairnet during the procedure.
 The reason?
 Because it was a regulation.
-It pained me for the robot to see me like that laying here in such a vulnerable position wearing a big poofy hair net on my shaved head.
+It pained me for the robot to see me lying here in such a vulnerable position wearing a big poofy hair net on my shaved head.

 After the surgery, Dr. Bafford told Sheri the damaged section in my bowel was much larger than she expected.
-It was so big, she had to make the incision in my belly larger just to remove it.
-It wasn’t spongy and it had no elasticity.
+It was so big, and she had to make the incision in my belly larger to remove it.
+It wasn’t spongy, and it had no elasticity.
 It was also abscessed and infected.
-The area could have burst at any moment which I’m guessing would have made me bleed internally and die.
+The area could have burst at any moment, which I’m guessing would have made me bleed internally and die.